marvin-garcia/AksWorkshop/README.md

 14. Install an internal instance of nginx in the cluster using Helm.
 By default, an NGINX controller is created with a dynamic public IP address assignment.
 To assign a private IP within your virtual network you will need a YAML file like [ingress-internal.yaml](Templates/ingress-internal.yaml).
 Make sure to provide your own IP address, and use one that has not yet been assigned.
 Run the script [helm-install-nginx-internal.ps1](Scripts/helm-install-nginx-internal.ps1).
     > [!HINT]
-    > Check the cluster resource group and notive how a new load balancer with an internal IP address was created..
+    > Check the cluster resource group and notice that a new load balancer with an internal IP address was created.

 15. Create a deployment, service and ingress controller YAML files for the frontend API.
 It should comply with the following requirements:
     * At least 2 replicas